-We’d love for you and your colleagues to join course facilitators Diane Staehr Fenner and Sydney Snyder in an online, interactive self-paced EL strategies course.
+We’d love for you and your colleagues to join us in our online, interactive self-paced EL strategies course.
 Together, we’ll explore research-based practices for supporting ELs as they learn academic language and content.
 These practices are based on Diane and Sydney’s best selling book Unlocking English Learners’ Potential: Strategies for Making Content Accessible.
 Over the three course components, you will have an opportunity to learn about and apply strategies to:

 - Effectively scaffold content instruction for ELs of varying proficiency levels,

 - Incorporate academic conversations into lessons to support ELs’ oral language development and content learning, and